 Remember my uncle from earlier?
 As soon as he has a change of heart, he can just give two-months notice, leave all his worldly possessions at the curb, and take off.

 So what’s the solution?

 How do you get the best of both worlds?
 How do you lock in your living expenses while also having renter’s freedom while also minimizing your payments?

 Own a REAL investment property.
 Remember the test for knowing if it’s a good investment… Does it bring you money?

 Nothing brings money like being a landlord.

-Own a home but rent out your basement.
-Better yet, get a duplex, a triplex, or a quad.
-You get to own the home, can expense the hell out of it – since it’s mostly an investment, and pay very little in “fixed fees” if you split it up properly.
+You can do as I did and just keep renting while owning a rental.
+Or at least own a home but rent out your basement or house hack.
+You get to own the home, can expense the heck out of it – since it’s mostly an investment, and pay very little in “fixed fees” if you split it up properly.